billahdotdev/Learn-Raspberry-Pi/README.md

 09. Connect your Raspberry Pi to a monitor using an HDMI cable, and connect a keyboard and mouse.

 10. Power Up Raspberry Pi: Connect your Raspberry Pi to a power source, and it should boot up into Raspberry Pi OS.

+    (continued)